2018–2019 Saudi crackdown on feminists: April 2019

 Twelve people, a pregnant woman and eleven men, involved in women's rights activities or supportive of the imprisoned activists were arrested on or around 4 April 2019.
 The arrestees, including two United States (US)–Saudi binational citizens, Badr al-Ibrahim and Salah al-Haidar, son of Aziza al-Yousef, were seen as not being "front-line activists", in the sense that they were not politically active on Twitter and were rarely quoted in non-Saudi media.

 Other April detainees included writers Khadijah al-Harbi and her husband Thumar al-Marzouqi, Mohammed al-Sadiq, Andhullah al-Dehailan, Naif al-Hendas, Ayman al-Drees, Abdullah al-Shehri and Moqbel al-Saqqar.
 Fahal Abalkhail, who had supported the women to drive movement was also among the arrestees.

 King Saud University lecturer Anas al-Mazraoui was earlier arrested in March after having stated the names of some of the imprisoned women's rights activists during a human-rights panel discussion at a book fair.

 As of 2 August 2019, a total of 14 of the March/April detainees remained imprisoned without charge.

 Torture

-Samar Badawi, al-Yousef, al-Nafjan, al-Hathloul, Shadan al-Onezi and Nouf al-Dosari were tortured during the detention, with Crown Prince advisor Saud al-Qahtani present at some of the torture sessions.
-Physical torture techniques included beating the women on their feet, giving them electric shocks and whipping them.
+Samar Badawi, al-Yousef, al-Nafjan, al-Hathloul, Shadan al-Onezi and Nouf al-Dosari were tortured during the detention, with Crown Prince advisor Saud al-Qahtani present at some of the torture sessions, Physical torture techniques included beating the women on their feet, giving them electric shocks and whipping them.
 The torture location was referred to as "the hotel" or "the officer's guesthouse".
 One of the women was photographed naked, one was sexually harassed, beaten and groped, one was stripped naked in front of interrogators.
 Several had black eyes, suffered from trembling, and were unable to walk or stand normally.
 One was told falsely that a family member had died.
-Testimony of torture was obtained independently by ALQST, Amnesty International and Human Rights Watch.

 Some of the women have testified about their torture in court.
+Testimony of torture was obtained independently by ALQST, Amnesty International and Human Rights Watch.
+An official report on the investigation by the widely-condemned Saudi Human Rights Commission found no torture, contradicting an unofficial report leaked to The Wall Street Journal, which also alleged that Saud al-Qahtani personally made graphic sexual and physical threats.